Born in Bangalore, India, on the 7th of February 1821, the son of Sergeant William Bainton of the 13th Light Dragoons and his wife, Elizabeth.

 Returned to England aboard the "True Briton" on the 27th of February 1840.

-Wounded in action at Balaclava and taken prisoner of war at Balaclava.
-Did not return from Russian captivity in October of 1855 and almost certainly died while a prisoner.
+He was wounded in action at Balaclava, 25th October 1854, and taken prisoner of war.
+He did not return from Russian captivity in October 1855 and almost certainly died while a prisoner.

 Entitled to the Crimean medal with clasps for Alma, Balaclava and Sebastopol.